 How to set the correct height of your rollator

-- Stand upright, as close as possible to the rollator.
+- Stand upright as close to the rollator as possible without leaning.

-- Has the correct height been determined?
-Then remember the position so that you can immediately set it again if necessary.
+- When you determine the correct height, remember the position so you can easily set it again as needed.

 The video below shows how to set the height of your rollator.

 Do not set the handles too high or too low – set them “just right”

 If the handles are too high, more strength is required to maintain balance, provoking muscle strain and fatigue.
 If the handles are too low, you’ll be forced to lean forward and risk falling.
 Take care to ensure the handles are in the optimal position to support walking comfortably and safely.
 Once they are in place, get ready to Rollz!